 Estrogen helps to regulate serotonin levels.
 One of the roles of serotonin is that it affects our sensitivity to pain.
 Additionally, estrogen plays a role in keeping adequate amounts of synovial fluid in the joints.
 This not only helps to prevent arthritis, but keeps the joints lubricated, and thus less painful.

 Progesterone is a key player for patients with Fibro because it does several things.
 First, Progesterone (often referred to as the “calming” hormone) is important for sleep quality.
 One of the main symptoms of women who have low progesterone is their inability to get good sleep.
 Sleep problems are also a big symptom for those with Fibromyalgia, so ensuring that this hormone is kept in balance is important.
 Second, It also has a neuroprotective role in the body which helps the body guard against pain severity.

-Although not completely understood why, the sex hormones affective pain receptors.
+Although not completely understood why the sex hormones affect pain receptors.
 Additionally, lower levels of these hormones are associated with increased musculoskeletal pain.
-Some research has shown that for those with Fibromyalgia, they may require slightly higher levels of the sex hormones to aid with pain relief.
+Some research has shown that for those with Fibromyalgia, they may require slightly higher levels of sex hormones to aid with pain relief.